|

 quite some time.
 Hence people mummified.

-People believed in an afterlife of some sort and wanted the body to
+because they believed in an afterlife and wanted the body to

 get there unspoiled and intact.

-organs first so they won't rot inside.
+organs so they won't rot inside.
 Why is that?

 The body may still look fresh right after death, but